khageshpatil/BoltoMart/README.md

 ## Microservices Architecture

-The BoltMart application is built using a microservices architecture to ensure scalability, flexibility, and maintainability.
+The BoltoMart application is built using a microservices architecture to ensure scalability, flexibility, and maintainability.
 The following services are integral to the system:

 ### **Auth Service** (`Port: 8081`)
 Responsible for managing authentication and authorization for both vendors and customers.
 This service handles user login, registration, and token management to ensure secure access to the platform.